 The average credentials for students who were admitted to the School of Data Science DSBA program for Fall 2020 are listed below.
 Please be aware that these numbers represent averages and that the DSBA program reviews each application individually and holistically.
 A candidate's credentials are NOT required to match this profile exactly to be competitive for admission.

 Students graduating from the PSM will earn an MS degree, but because it is a PSM, there are some important differences.

 First, this degree does not require a thesis.
 The focus of the degree is on applied research, with a stress on hands-on problem-solving.
 Students work directly with industry leaders on real-world problems.
 The courses in the program and the direction of this program is determined by an advisory board of professionals in the analytics industry.

 Yes.
-The DSBA program requires at least two semesters of calculus and one semester of statistics prior to applying.
-The program requests a working knowledge of at least one higher level procedural programming language (i.e. Python, Java, Perl, C/C++, etc.).
+The DSBA program requires at least one semester of calculus and one semester of statistics prior to applying.
+The program requests a working knowledge of at least one higher-level procedural programming language (i.e. Python, Java, Perl, C/C++, etc.).

 It is highly recommended to have these courses completed prior to applying.
 However, candidates can apply and gain admission to the DSBA program prior to completing the prerequisite course requirements.
 To avoid encountering registration restrictions, candidates should plan to have all prerequisite courses completed before the start of their first semester.

 Prerequisite courses for the DSBA program may be completed at any accredited institution or through accredited online college services.
 We recommend the community college system which offers high flexibility and low cost.
 For those in the Charlotte region Central Piedmont Community College, Rowan Cabarrus Community College have multiple campuses as well as online options.
 Candidates can earn these credits from an accredited institution or through accredited online college services or community colleges.